-- Place everything in the instant pot- except lime juice, using 1 cup chicken broth and leaving the chicken breasts or thighs whole.
-Don’t forget the salt. 🙂
+- Place everything in the instant pot except lime juice, coconut milk and sugar – leaving the chicken thighs or breasts whole.
+Don’t forget the salt.
+Give a stir. 🙂

 - If using chicken breasts, pressure cook on high pressure for 7 minutes, or 10 minutes for thighs.
 If using tofu, pressure cook 4 minutes.

 - Naturally release for 10-15 minutes.
 Shred the chicken into bite sized pieces using two forks and add the coconut milk, sugar and lime juice.
 Taste- adjust salt, lime and spicy heat.
 Serve with a lime wedge.

 - Slice the chicken into thin bitesized pieces ( across the grain) and season with salt and pepper and set aside.

 - In large heavy bottom pot or dutch oven, saute shallot in a little oil over medium heat.
 Add ginger, lemongrass, lime leaves and galalagal and 2 cups broth and simmer gently for 5 minutes, letting the broth infuse.
 Add the chicken (or tofu) and mushrooms and gently poach, simmering for 3-4 minutes or until chicken is just cooked through.
 Stir in the coconut milk, fish sauce, chilies, and salt and bring to a gentle simmer.
 Add the lime juice and sugar.
 Taste.
 Adjust salt and lime and the spice level by adding more chili paste.

 It may smell “fishy” at first, but after you add the lime juice, it will all balance and mellow out.

 When making the stove top version, sometimes I’ll poach whole chicken breasts in the infused broth (covered) then shred with 2 forks- a little longer cooking time, but no pre-cutting required.
 Then add the remaining ingredients. 🙂